Mus (card game): Pareak

-Juego
+Jokoa

-The fourth and last round is the Juego (Game).
+The fourth and last round is the Jokoa (Game).
 As in the Pares round, players run a pre-round before the actual round, declaring whether they are able to play or not.
-Being able to play the Juego round means that the total value of the cards in the player's hand is 31 or higher.
-Players announce by turns 'Juego sí' (I have 'Game') or 'Juego no' (I don't have 'Game').
+Being able to play the Jokoa round means that the total value of the cards in the player's hand is 31 or higher.
+Players announce by turns 'Jokoa bai' (I have 'Game') or 'Jokorik ez' (I don't have 'Game').
 In order to be able to play this round, players have to sum up the face values of their cards, except for face cards, which all count 10.
 In the variant game of eight Kings, threes count as Kings and twos count as Aces, and therefore they add 10 and 1 respectively to the total hand value.
 For example, a hand like 'King-3-3-2' will add up to 31 points.
 The highest total card value for this round is 31, followed by 32, then 40, 37, 36, 35, 34 and the lowest is 33.
 38 and 39 are impossible combinations, because in the Spanish deck there are no 8s and 9s.
 Take into account that 31 is a very easy combination to have in the eight Kings variant, since there are so many 10-value cards and Aces.
 If none of the players of a team can play, the round is finished and the other team will score the round in the scoring phase.
-In the situation where none of the four players can play the 'Juego' round, it will be replaced by 'Punto'.
+In the situation where none of the four players can play the 'Jokoa' round, it will be replaced by 'Puntua'.
 The players compete for the highest total card value, being 30 the highest possible total.
 As usual, in case of a tie, the speaking order rule will solve it.

 Good hands for the fourth round involve having at least two ten-point cards (King, Knight, Jack).
 The only combination of cards that has only one ten-point card is 'King/Knight/Jack-7-7-7'.
 This is clearly difficult to get and some variants have special rules for this hand and reward it by letting it win against other 31-point combinations regardless of speaking order.
 Some other regions restrict this special rule to the combination 'Jack-7-7-7' and some others restrict it further by requiring Jack and sevens to be of specific suits.
 This is called '31 real' ('Royal 31') or simply 'la real' ('The Royal').